McGlash/Hawaii-Climate-Analysis/README.md

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?

+## Step 3 - Further Climate Analysis

 ### Temperature Analysis II

-* Use a function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+* Usde a function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

-* Plot the min, avg, and max temperature from your previous query as a bar chart.
+* Plotted the min, avg, and max temperature from your previous query as a bar chart.

-  * Use the average temperature as the bar height.

-  * Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).

     ![temperature](Images/temperature.png)

 ### Daily Rainfall Average

-* Calculate the rainfall per weather station using the previous year's matching dates.
+* Calculated the rainfall per weather station using the previous year's matching dates.

-* Calculate the daily normals.
+* Calculated the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-* Use a function that will calculate the daily normals for a specific date.
+* Used a function that will calculate the daily normals for a specific date.
 This date string will be in the format `%m-%d`.
 Be sure to use all historic TOBS that match that date string.

-* Create a list of dates for your trip in the format `%m-%d`.
+* Created a list of dates for your trip in the format `%m-%d`.
 Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.

-* Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.
+* Loaded the list of daily normals into a Pandas DataFrame and set the index equal to the date.

-* Use Pandas to plot an area plot (`stacked=False`) for the daily normals.
+* Used Pandas to plot an area plot for the daily normals.

   ![daily-normals](Images/daily-normals.png)